 When she was 3.5/4 years my breasts changed and didn’t want to be nursed anymore (I thought we would stop at 2).
 It was like a repulsion, which is really sad because I had worked so hard to breastfeed before, and it was great bonding for the two of us.
 But when we finally worked out our weaning situation it was so nice to be able to start a bedtime routine that allowed me to actually do things while she slept.
 It was nice to know I could spend one night away from her and it would be OK.

 It Affects Your Sex Life

 Does any of this mean you shouldn’t breastfeed?
 Definitely not!
 Would I change a thing?
 No, I’m so glad I got to breastfeed my daughter.
-Like anything, it takes a lot of work and learning and re-learning as people change, but it’s worth it if that’s what you and your child wants.
+Like anything, it takes a lot of work and learning and re-learning as people change, but it’s worth it if that’s what you and your child want.
 Don’t let anyone discourage you.
-This is just important info to know if you’re breastfeeding (or plan to), and if you’re experiencing some of these feelings I want you to know that you’re not alone, there are so many other moms out there who go through similar.
+This is just important info to know if you’re breastfeeding (or plan to).
+If you’re experiencing some of these feelings I want you to know that you’re not alone, there are so many other moms out there who go through similar.

 Please share your own post-weaning surprises in the comments below or email them to me and I’ll post them as anonymous responses.